MEDICAL ADVICE TO ALL PARTICIPANTS

 How much and what type of fluid you drink, will depend on the weather and conditions, the speed you are running or effort you are making and what your body is telling you.

 Forcing yourself to drink too much water during a marathon or 10k is as dangerous as drinking too little.
 Think about how much fluid you consume during your long training runs, and try to replicate this intake when taking part.
-Just because drinks are on offer does not mean you should drink all of them.

 Taking energy supplements whilst not taking in adequate amounts of fluids is equally dangerous.
 Please read the advice from the manufacturers of the products you use to find out how best to use these products.
 Again, practice taking energy supplements during your training and build a plan for the day.